murphsp1/ppi-css.com/docs/things_to_do.markdown

 Add a 404 template page.
 (DONE).
 Remove PDB upload (DONE).
 Pull the CSS out of the head of the document into its own file in static.
 (DONE).

-Add in Google Analytics
+Add in Google Analytics (DONE)

-Carve up base template into numerous parts looking at GeekChic as a prototype

-Only load the datatables.js and the data when a user hits the search page ... maybe cache the search results.
+Carve up base template into numerous parts looking at GeekChic as a prototype (DONE) Only load the datatables.js and the data when a user hits the search page ... maybe cache the search results.
+(DONE)

 Add in some error checking to handle bad pdbs